Blueberry Bourbon Vanilla Jam [No Pectin]

 • For long term storage, seal and process in a boiling-water bath for 10 minutes.

-1. Reggie Hall says
+1. Reggie Hall Avatar

 I love this recipe!
 I used fresh lemon juice which brightened the taste of the jam.
 Everybody loved it!

-• Roseanne Carrara says
+Roseanne Carrara

 WONDERFUL!
 Fresh lemon juice is GREATTTT in the summer!

-2. Sandra McKenzie says
+2. Sandra McKenzie Avatar

 I think I’ll make this jam this week, with a couple of alterations.
 First, I will use fresh lemon juice rather than bottled, just because I prefer fresh stuff whenever possible, Second, I will use Pomonas pectin, and reduce the sugar substantially, while not boiling the jam for 40 minutes.
 Finally, I may substitute Tennessee whiskey for the bourbon, just because there are so many other tastes that the bourbon would be fighting with.

-• Roseanne Carrara says
+Roseanne Carrara

 Best of luck!

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *